I’m sure most people have pet peeves.

 - People who write, “Wow, that happened in 1990?
 I was only six/wasn’t born/still in utero.”
 It just proves they’ve witnessed less than me.
 Artificial ice? #survivor

 - People calling me, “Tam.”
 In grade two, I learned a tam is a hat.
 Of course, some kids picked on me.
-However, there are exceptions.
+However, I allow exceptions.

 - My older sister has called me “Tam” for years.

-- Same with one of my friends who lives in BC.
+- Same with one of my friends from high school who lives in BC.

 - My ex calls me Tam when he talks to his family, otherwise he doesn’t call me Tam.